The secret sauce to winning at youth sports is the understanding that it all starts with the right coaching attitude.

 3. Prepare for every practice.

-Like good chess players, good coaches don’t just plan out one move or practice, but they think ahead for several.
+Like good chess players, good coaches don’t just plan out one move or practice but think ahead for several.
 To optimize the finite amount of time you have with your team, come prepared.
 Plan your practice time.
 You’ll accomplish so much more.

-4. Cultivate an atmosphere where kids can’t wait to come back to the next practice.
+4. Cultivate an atmosphere where kids can’t wait to return to the next practice.

 Find the right balance between working on challenging drills and easier practice topics.
 Spend some time planning fun just like you might plan on teaching a basketball skill.
 Consider a player activity off the court for some team bonding.
 Teams that are enjoying the process learn more and perform better.